idomubenji/chat-tensai/docs/chat-genius-prd.md

 3. **Networking**:
    - Application Load Balancer for HTTP/HTTPS traffic
    - VPC configuration with public and private subnets
-   - Security groups for container access control
+   - Security groups for instance access control
    - CloudFront CDN for static assets and file delivery

 4. **Monitoring and Logging**:
-   - CloudWatch for container logs and metrics
+   - CloudWatch for instance logs and metrics
    - X-Ray for distributed tracing
-   - Container Insights for performance monitoring
+   - EC2 instance monitoring
    - Automated alerts for service health

 5. **CI/CD Pipeline**: